-It may seem overwhelming to start, but if your business is a local business – especially a local brick and mortar business, the choices are much simpler…you HAVE to have a Google My Business verified listing.
+It may seem overwhelming to start, but if your business is a local business – especially a local brick and mortar business, the choices are much simpler…you HAVE to have a Google Business Profile verified listing.

-Why you ask?
 Because, without it, you don’t exist.
 Literally.
 In the eyes of Google.

 Let’s start at the top.

 You can have as beautiful a website as any company out there, but without a verified google listing, your business can never truly take advantage of Google Love (when google shows YOUR listing in its search results).
-Sure you can PAY for this service, but coming from a nonprofit background, I hate paying for anything I don’t have to and GMB is completely FREE to use (you do NOT have to run ads).
+Sure you can PAY for this service, but coming from a nonprofit background, I hate paying for anything I don’t have to and Google Business Profile is completely FREE to use (you do NOT have to run ads).

 - Go to Google and click on the control palette (the 9 gray boxes next to your photo).
-In the control palette find Google My Business (you may have to click at the bottom for “more” if you don’t see it).
+In the control palette find Google Business Profile (you may have to click at the bottom for “more” if you don’t see it).
 Click on Add Location and begin entering information.
 The more details you can provide the better.
 Fill in every blank and upload your logo and at least one photo.
 If you aren’t able to post photos or logos you may need to verify your page first.

 - Verify the page with Google.
 Be prepared to answer a call to your business phone number, upload a verifiying document like a lease, DBA, LLC or other paperwork that lists your name, address, and phone as it should appear (your legal identification information).
 Verification can take from 2 minutes to 2 weeks – especially if you elect to have a post card mailed to your business.